-The 15-nation U.N.
-Security Council, the world body’s most powerful arm, has approved nine sanctions resolutions since October 2006 when it condemned North Korea’s first nuclear test and imposed sanctions that included missile technology, heavy weaponry and some luxury goods.
+The first of nine sanctions resolutions against Pyongyang imposed by the 15-nation Security Council, the U.N.’s most powerful arm, came in October 2006, when it condemned North Korea’s first nuclear test and imposed sanctions that included missile technology, heavy weaponry and some luxury goods.

 North Korea wanted the United States to lift its enforcement of U.N. sanctions approved since March 2016, which would involve easing up on five of the nine U.N. sanctions resolutions.
 That would notably include North Korea’s access to aviation fuel, coal, iron and oil.

 If the US, DPRK and South Korea are serious about the full, verifiable and irreversible denuclearisation of the Korean Peninsula, then international law already provides them with a path for it.
 Here's a Roadmap, made with 30 nuclear disarmament experts → https://t.co/IaygHuGUH7 pic.twitter.com/RbjFsSXTg7

 — ICAN (@nuclearban) February 28, 2019